 Passport: All program participants are required to have a valid passport, which must be valid for up to 6 months after course date, not before.

-Tourist Visa: U.S. passport holders traveling for 90 days or less for tourism or business purposes do not need visas.
-U.S. green card holders (non-US passport holders) who are nationals of other countries may have to apply for a "tourist" (not "student" or "business") visa, and should look up their respective visa requirements here.
+Tourist Visa: U.S. passport holders traveling for 90 days or less for tourism or business purposes should not need visas.
+U.S. green card holders (non-US passport holders) who are nationals of other countries may have to apply for a "tourist" or "business" visa and may review respective visa requirements here.
 NYU students should contact NYU's Office of Global Services for information about appropriate visas.

 All students interested in taking the course must complete the request for registration form on right side of this page.